Did you know that during the pandemic, retail e-commerce sales increased 61.4% during the holiday season compared to pre-pandemic levels?

 Improve your shipping offer

-Free shipping, however, is not the only shipping requirement your customers will have during the holiday season.
+However, free shipping is not the only requirement your customers will have during the holiday season.
 As this season is usually associated with gift-giving, promptness is of uttermost importance.

-Whether you run a small business or work for a larger company, getting enough staff on board for the holiday season in order to improve delivery speed is a must.
+Whether you have just started your new business or work for a larger company, getting enough staff on board for the holiday season in order to improve delivery speed is a must.

 Protect your customers